EannaOCathainARM/Real-Time-Voice-Assistant/README.md

 ## Known issues

 > **NOTE**: The cancellation flow of the application is currently under testing.
 Further updates and improvements will follow.

+## Trademarks

+* Arm® and KleidiAI™ are registered trademarks or trademarks of Arm® Limited (or its subsidiaries) in the US and/or elsewhere.
+* MediaPipe™ and Android™ are trademarks of Google LLC.

 ## License